garanaveen/deerbrooketx/homeassessment.md

 Q : What can I do to reduce the property taxes?
 A : You can protest online yourself or go with a company which does on your behalf.
+Most of these companies charge a %age fee based on how much your savings are if they succeed to reduce the property taxes.
+So, if they charge 50% of savings and you end up savings $1000 after they represent you, they charge $500.
+Be aware of this fact before signing up with anyone.